Oilfield Injury Attorneys in Corpus Christi

-Our experienced Corpus Christi and North Dakota based attorneys focus on oil field worker injury claims and can help you collect the maximum possible financial compensation that you and your loved ones deserve.
+Our experienced attorneys focus on oilfield worker injury claims and can help you collect the maximum possible financial compensation that you and your loved ones deserve.

 What Financial Compensation Is Available for Injured Oilfield Workers?

-Oil field workers’ compensation may cover some medical expenses and lost wages, but it won’t cover your total expenses.
-Recovery amounts are usually based on a percentage your income and do not cover pain and suffering or emotional distress.
+Oilfield workers’ compensation may cover some medical expenses and lost wages, but it won’t cover your total expenses.
+Recovery amounts are usually based on a percentage of your income and do not cover pain and suffering or emotional distress.

 Oil and gas workers’ compensation also doesn’t cover punitive damages, which can total much more than your actual loss amount and — equally as important — function to dissuade oil and gas companies from continuing their negligent, dangerous behavior.